senwerks/road-case-calculator/README.md

 ## TODO

+- [x] Basic functional calculator
-[ ]- Let user choose extrusion lengths available at their supplier, then calculate "lengths to order" [ ]- Make it less ugly
+- [ ] Let user choose extrusion lengths available at their supplier, then calculate "lengths to order"
+- [ ] Make it less ugly
-[ ]- Add better explanation of how to use the output, allow for kerf/waste, example cuts for lid, etc [ ]- Generate plans/diagrams?
+- [ ] Add better explanation of how to use the output, allow for kerf/waste, example cuts for lid, etc
+- [ ] Generate plans/diagrams?
-[ ]- Scrape and generate prices?
+- [ ] Scrape and generate prices?

 ## Reference